 - Make it a Salad: You can still enjoy it in bowl-form, but build it on top of a base of fresh greens.

-- Try a Different Dressing: Use spicy avocado chipotle sauce or roasted red pepper hummus.
+- Use a Different Dressing: Use spicy avocado chipotle sauce or roasted red pepper hummus.

-- Tofu Buddha Bowl: Swap the black beans for the best baked tofu for added texture and flavor and make a tofu buddha bowl instead!
+- Tofu Buddha Bowl: Swap the black beans for the best baked tofu for added texture and flavor!

 Substitutions & FAQ

 - Quinoa Substitutions: You can use cooked brown rice, farro, barley, or couscous instead of quinoa.